Quantum algorithms for spectral sums: Introduction

-We present new quantum algorithms to estimate the log-determinant, the von Neumann entropy, the trace of inverse, and the Schatten-$p$ norm (see theorems \ref{thm:logdet-svt}, \ref{thm:Schatten-p norm}, \ref{thm:von Neumann entropy}, \ref{thm:trace of inverse}).
-All the results are reported in Table \ref{table2}.
-For each of the algorithm, we prove its runtime and give guarantees on the approximation error.
-We use the framework of singular value transformation technique, developed in \cite{gilyen2019quantum, chakraborty2018power, low2017optimal, childs2017quantum} and others.
+We present quantum algorithms to estimate the log-determinant, the von Neumann entropy of a graph, the trace of inverse, and the Schatten $p$-norm, with applications in spectral graph theory.
+As a corollary, we show how to use some of our techniques and results to estimate the number of triangles in a graph, estimate the effective resistance between nodes of an electric network, and count the spanning trees in a graph.

-We improve upon the methodology of the previous quantum algorithm for log-determinant and Schatten-$p$ norm, i.e. the work of \cite{zhao2019quantum} (for which we better analyze the runtime and study the variance of the estimator) and \cite{zhao2019compiling}.
-We show how their approach - based on sampling - can benefit from quantum Monte Carlo methods, leading to polynomial speedups.